 The presence of ovarian cysts does not necessarily affect your ability to have children, in that egg quality is not diminished.
 They may be a problem if the cysts are located at the entrance to the fallopian tube which could prevent the egg from travelling down the tube into the uterus.
-Also, if the ovarian cyst is located on the stem of the ovary it can make the stem twist out of shape, preventing a blood supply from getting though, and causing a good deal of pain.
-In this case you will probably need treatment in hospital.
+Also, if the ovarian cyst is located on the stem of the ovary, it can make the stem twist out of shape, preventing a blood supply from getting through, and causing a good deal of pain.
+In this case, you will probably need treatment in hospital.

 What is the likelihood that I will develop more cysts?

 Although it’s not fully understood why, some women are more prone to developing ovarian cysts than others.
 But since most rupture and dissolve without any treatment, you may not even know you have another.